-I’m not by the sea though, I’m sat in my garden in the early evening, of what has been a very hot day for the North of England.
-The sound in my ears is actually an audio track that I am listening to, to help me concentrate and be more creative.
+I’m not by the sea though, I’m sitting in my garden in the early evening, on what has been a very hot day for the north of England.
+The sound in my ears is actually an audio track that I’m listening to, to help me concentrate and be more creative.

 We’ll start at the very beginning.
 I want to go back, back in time.
 Back to an age of myth and legend, the times of the ancient Greeks 2600 years ago.

-These nine goddesses were called Muses.
-They were the embodiment of the arts.
+These nine goddesses were called Muses, and they were the embodiment of the arts.
 Calliope who was Poetry, Clio who was History, Euterpe who was Music and Lyric Poetry, Thalia who was Comedy, Melpomene who was Tragedy, Terpsichore was Dance, Erato was Love Poetry, Polyhymnia Hymns and Urania was Astronomy.

-Their legends and stories differ with attributes and names changing depending on the story teller.
-However the nine Muses are blessed not only with wonderful artistic talents, but also with great beauty, grace, and allure.
+Their legends and stories differ with attributes and names changing depending on the storyteller.
+However, the nine Muses are blessed not only with wonderful artistic talents, but also with great beauty, grace and allure.
 Their gifts of song, dance and joy made the gods and mankind forget their troubles, which was thought to be as an antidote to their mother, Memory.

 We play Mus-ic and we visit Muse-ums (a public display of knowledge), one may have Muse-d what they would say about us, and sometimes we are a-Muse-d by comedy (remember Thalia).

-The humming bass sound is a gamma wave, which is around 40hz and it is supposed to help sync my brain to that frequency.
+The humming bass sound is a gamma wave, which is around 40hz and it’s supposed to help sync my brain to that frequency.
 I can see these two concepts are not obvious companions, ancient Greek goddesses and gamma waves appear to be disparate connections.